benjamin-ackerman/R_products_tutorial/README.md

 #### 5. Add documentation and build package
 Now that the R function and the data are added to the project, it's time to add documentation!

 First, let's add documentation for the `plot_candy` function.
 Notice that in the beginning of the `plot_candy.R` script, there is a section of code where every line starts with `#'`.
-This section of the code actually *contains* the documentation for the function - all we have to do is generate the .Rd file!
+This section of the code actually *contains* the documentation for the function - all we have to do is generate the `.Rd` file in the "man" directory!
 In RStudio, we will follow these steps:

 1) Load the `devtools` package
 2) Run the following code in the R console: `devtools::document()`

-There should now be a file in the `man/` folder called "plot_candy.Rd" (there will also be some code added to the 'NAMESPACE' file, but don't worry about that for now.)
+There should now be a file in the `man/` folder called "plot_candy.Rd" (there will also be some code added to the 'NAMESPACE' file, but don't worry about that for now).

 Next, let's add documentation for the package in the 'DESCRIPTION' file:

-1) Open 'DESCRIPTION' file in RStudio
+1) Open the 'DESCRIPTION' file (either in RStudio or your preferred text editor)
 2) Add a title, your name, and a short description of the package in the appropriate fields
 3) Add the following chunk of code at the end of the file to make sure that the necessary R packages are imported: